Real Steel: Music

+Real Steel's soundtrack consists of 13 tracks featuring artists including Foo Fighters, Tom Morello, Eminem, Royce da 5'9" (Bad Meets Evil), Yelawolf, 50 Cent, and Limp Bizkit.
+Levy, a fan of The Crystal Method, invited that duo to contribute to the soundtrack; they recorded two new songs for it after viewing a rough cut of the film.
+The album was released by Interscope Records on October 4, 2011.
+The score album, Real Steel: Original Motion Picture Score consists of 19 tracks composed by Danny Elfman, and was released on November 8, 2011, in the US.
+Levy considered Elfman one of the few composers who could do a score similar to that of the Rocky franchise, alternating guitar-based ambient music and songs with a full orchestra.

 Release

 Real Steel had its world premiere on September 6, 2011, in Paris at the Le Grand Rex.
 The film had its United States premiere on October 2, 2011, in Los Angeles at the Gibson Amphitheatre.
 It was commercially released in Australia on October 6, 2011, followed by the United States and Canada on October 7, 2011.
-Its U.S. release, by Walt Disney Studios Motion Pictures, was originally scheduled for November 18, 2011, but it was moved earlier to avoid competition with the first part of The Twilight Saga: Breaking Dawn.
+Its U.S. release, by Walt Disney Studios Motion Pictures, was originally scheduled for November 18, 2011, but it was moved earlier to avoid competition with The Twilight Saga: Breaking Dawn – Part 1.
 The film was released in 3,440 theaters in the United States and Canada, including 270 IMAX screenings.
 There were also over 100 IMAX screenings in territories outside the United States and Canada, with 62 screenings on October 7.